Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 2: Our students are underperforming in reading, writing, and math.
+Problem Statement 1: Our students are continue to underperform in reading, writing, science, and math.
 Root Cause: The attendance and tardiness rates are impacting the amount of time our struggling students are missing instruction.

 Student Achievement